 The conditional two-year period is in place to help prevent marriage fraud.
 Therefore, couples should take the filing process very seriously as it’s more than just filing a form.
 The couple must prove their good faith marriage.
 Upon approval of the I-751 petition, the permanent resident (along with any children that filed on the same petition) will become lawful permanent residents with 10-year green cards.

 When can I file Form I-751 to remove conditions on my green card?

-As a conditional permanent resident, your green card is valid for two years.
-Generally, you and your spouse must file Form I-751 to remove the conditions on the green card in the 90 day period before your green card expires.
-It’s a joint petition – so both spouses file Form I-751.
-(There are waivers for certain individuals who cannot file jointly.)
+As a conditional resident, your green card is valid for two years.
+Generally, you and your spouse must file Form I-751 to remove the conditions on the green card in the 90-day period before your green card expires.
+It’s a joint petition — so both spouses file Form I-751.
+(There is a waiver for certain individuals who cannot file jointly.)

 What happens if I do not file Form I-751 within 90 days of my green card expiration date?

 However, if you fail to file through no fault of your own, you may file late with a written explanation and request that USCIS excuse the late filing.
 Failure to file before the expiration date may be excused if you demonstrate certain criteria.
-When you submit the petition, you must also show that the delay was due to extraordinary circumstances beyond your control and the length of the delay was reasonable.
+When you submit the petition, you must show that the delay was due to extraordinary circumstances beyond your control.
+You’ll also need to demonstrate that the delay was reasonable.
 If you do have a compelling reason to file late, you should respond immediately.
 And you should consider contacting an immigration attorney that can guide you through this process.

 I lost my conditional green card.
 Should I file Form I-751 now?